SlaxApp/Slax/README.md

 ## Email

-For questions and suggestions, please use this email [contact@slax.tech]
+For questions and suggestions, please use this email [contact@slax.cc]

 ## Building